Blevene/Thoth/README.md

   --input INPUT  specify a folder or file to be scanned

   -b, --bro      mandatory for parsing bro uids from a filename

+  -m, --move     use this switch to tell the script to move matches to a
+                 directory specified in thoth.ini